 5. Brief your influencers

 Our speakers emphasised that when you’re working with influencers, you need to brief them like you would an agency.
 Be clear with them about what you want them to do, but also make sure you understand their side of the relationship.
 It’s about give and take.

 That said, influencer activity must always be authentic.
 Content should be created in their own way, using their own unique voice.
 That’s probably the reason you reached out to them in the first place!

 6. Influencer marketing works perfectly with Employee Advocacy

-Although you may only look for influencers externally, you can also use the skills and audience that your colleagues/employees have.
+One of our favourite Influencer marketing tips is that, although you may only look for influencers externally, you can also use the skills and audience that your colleagues/employees have.
 Sarah Goodall of Tribal Impact suggested finding colleagues who are well connected and keen to engage online.
 When they’re ready and willing, Subject Matter Experts (SMEs) can connect with influencers as peers and be instrumental in building positive influencer relationships.